-During this transitional period there will be a staggered application of the new requirements.
-From 6 months after the enter into force of the new Regulations, ie 26th November 2017, notified bodies can submit applications to the competent authority be designated under the new Regulations.
-This designation process is expected to take 18 months after which notified bodies can begin to certify devices to the new requirements.
-During the transitional period devices can continue to be certified and placed on the market according to the current Directives.
-This means that the Regulations will not be fully legally binding until 2020 and 2022 respectively.
+During this transitional period, there will be a staggered application of the new requirements.
+From six months after the entry into force of the new Regulations, i.e. 26 November 2017, notified bodies could submit applications to the competent authority to be designated under the new Regulations.
+This designation process typically takes between 12-18 months and once designated, notified bodies can begin to certify devices to the new requirements.
+Notified bodies when designated to the new legislation, may issue certificates to the new Regulations before 2021/2022 if the manufacturer requests them to do so and the notified body is satisfied that the devices comply with the new requirements.
+During the transitional period, devices can continue to be certified and placed on the market according to the current Directives.
+This means that the Regulations will not be fully legally binding until 2021 and 2022, respectively.

 The new Regulations on medical devices will result in significant improvements and developments of the regulatory system for medical devices and in-vitro diagnostic devices.
-Nevertheless the Regulations are highly complex and require a transition period to be implemented fully by manufacturers, notified bodies, regulatory authorities and all of the other operators affected by them.
+Nevertheless, the Regulations are highly complex and require a transition period to be implemented fully by manufacturers, notified bodies, regulatory authorities and all of the other operators affected by them.

 It is critical that notified bodies, manufacturers and other economic operators relevant to medical devices are aware of the new EU Regulations and the inherent obligations therein.
-While the two Regulations will not be fully applicable until 2020 and 2022 respectively there will be a significant lead time required to ensure that procedures, systems, documentation and devices are all developed appropriately to ensure that they comply with the new requirements.
+While the two Regulations will not be fully applicable until 2021 and 2022 respectively, there will be a significant lead time required to ensure that procedures, systems, documentation and devices are all developed appropriately to ensure that they comply with the new requirements.